uhpoler/FastReactPizza/README.md

 - **Shopping Cart Management**: Users can add, remove, and update quantities of items in their cart.
 - **Order Creation**: Facilitates the process of placing orders through a user-friendly form.
 - **Responsive Design**: Optimized for an excellent user experience across various devices.
+- **Tailwind CSS**: Utilizes Tailwind CSS for styling, enabling rapid UI development with a utility-first approach.

 ## Components